cdepage/zerodep/docs/case/kebab.md

 ![language](https://img.shields.io/badge/typescript-100%25-blue?style=flat-square)
 ![types](https://img.shields.io/badge/types-included-blue?style=flat-square)

-A utility to convert a string to kebab-case that also strips out non-alphanumeric characters and any leading numeric characters.
+A utility to convert a string to kebab-case, intended for converting variable names, that also strips out non-alphanumeric characters and any leading numeric characters.
 Non-string values will cause a `ZeroDepError` to be thrown.

 ## Signature